Compartmental Disease Models with Time-Varying Transmission Rates: A Bayesian Generalized Hamiltonian Monte Carlo framework with Applications to COVID-19: Introduction

-The structure of this paper is the following.
+The rest of the paper is organised as follows.
 The proposed modelling framework is detailed in \nameref{sec_Methods}.
 First, we introduce the mechanistic models SE$_M$I$_K$R with a spline-based transmission rate.
 Next, we discuss a Negative Binomial generative probabilistic model based on the solutions of the mechanistic dynamics.
 The main elements of the suggested Bayesian approach are developed in \nameref{bayesian_set-up}.
 The summary of the Hamiltonian-based sampling strategy concludes the method section.
 The synthetic dataset and the COVID-19 daily incidence data of the Basque Country are presented in \nameref{sec_Data}, whereas two case studies built on them are discussed in \nameref{section_results_and_discussion}.
 We summarise our contributions and future plans in \nameref{sec_Conclusions}.
 Some technical details and extra results for the two case studies are available as Supplementary Materials.